kaisadilla/judith/readme.md

 **`DISCLAIMER`** Judith is a WIP started very recently.
 It's not even in pre-alpha.
 It doesn't even exist in a meaningful way.
 This project was started in February 2025.
 For the time being, all you'll find in this repo is an exhaustive description of the language, and some messy source code that can compile a very small subset of the language.
-You can read an informal specification [here](.info/spec.md).
+You can read the design goals of Judith [here](.info/goal_spec.md).
+You can read the current spec (i.e. the features that are currently implemented, in the state they are currently in) [here](.info/real_spec.md).
+This document is not the spec for the language, but rather an explanation of what exists today.

 <div align="center">
   <h1>Judith Programming Language</h1>